 Since I flew in and out of Paris from the US, I bookended my Montpellier French course with sightseeing in the capital.
 Parisians may be notorious for rudeness, but that wasn’t my experience.
 People were kind and helpful everywhere.

-However, I suspect it’s essential to speak a reasonable level of French.
+However, I suspect it’s helpful to speak a reasonable level of French.
 And of course, as a white woman, my experience may be different from that of others.
 Still, I enjoyed Paris so much I decided to return there to study French in autumn 2022.

 Future French Study in France